 3. Skiing In Field Of Powder

 This is an area that clearly separates the two disciplines, in that long runs of deep powder are what we all look for, except if you’re on snowblades.
 Long skis glide over vast tracts of powder with ease, and they make short work of powder mounds.
 Making your way through such stretches of powder on blades can be tiresome and way more of an effort.
 Powder runs start to feel like quicksand, and the only way is to really work it, weaving and gliding and moving, and expending way more energy than on skis.

 One would think that snowblading, with the constant comparison to skating, would be the winner here when hitting an ice patch.
 Still, sometimes things are not necessarily what they seem.
 Skiing over an extended ice patch needs radical control, tight moves, and control over your braking methods.
 On skis, you have more rail available to extract the power required over ice.
 In comparison, on snowblades, you have less rail and therefore less control.
 Skis win on the ice.

 The skis are so much more stable when embarking on speed runs, and they barely notice bumps and imperfections, absorbing them and brushing them aside.
-If you’re travelling at a similar speed on the snowblades, you have to be that much more mindful of the bumps.
+If you’re traveling at a similar speed on the snowblades, you have to be that much more mindful of the bumps.
 You have to work them carefully, as they could easily knock you off-route and into the ditch.

-The challenge of standing up and getting going after a fall is getting around skis, their length and their cumbersomeness.
+The challenge of standing up and getting going after a fall is getting around skis, their length, and their cumbersomeness.
 The snowblades are so less cumbrous, and you can find your way to your feet a lot easier than on skis.